Skip to main content

 Nairobi is a remarkably pleasant year-round destination thanks to its high altitude (1,795m), which keeps temperatures moderate and avoids the tropical heat found at lower elevations.
 The best months to visit are January–February and July–September — periods that fall in Kenya's dry seasons, offering blue skies, minimal rainfall and ideal conditions for day trips to Nairobi National Park and onward safaris.

-These months represent Nairobi's most comfortable and reliable weather windows.
-Temperatures settle at 20–26°C during the day, evenings are pleasantly cool (12–15°C), and the risk of disruption from rain is minimal.
-The Nairobi National Park — which borders the city's southern edge — offers excellent game viewing during dry periods as wildlife concentrates along the Athi River and its tributaries.
-July through September coincides with the Great Wildebeest Migration in the Masai Mara (4–5 hours away), making Nairobi an ideal transit hub for combining a city experience with a Mara safari.
+These months are the best time to visit Nairobi and the best time to visit for dry weather.
+Daytime temperatures settle at 20–26°C, with July averaging around 24°C (75°F), evenings are pleasantly cool (12–15°C), and the risk of disruption from rain is minimal, with conditions generally dry.
+The Nairobi National Park — which borders the city's southern edge — offers excellent conditions for game drives in this period, with easier spotting wildlife as animals concentrate along the Athi River and its tributaries.
+July through September falls within the long dry season and high season in the Maasai Mara (4–5 hours away), and in August the wildebeest migration peaks there, with Mara River crossings a major highlight for travelers pairing Nairobi with a safari.

-The long rains bring daily afternoon showers that rarely last more than an hour or two.
-The city remains fully operational and the Nairobi National Park becomes dramatically green, attracting resident and migratory bird species in exceptional variety.
+The long rainy season marks the main rainy season in and around Nairobi, and this is also the low season. heavy rains are most likely from mid-March to mid-May, though the city remains fully operational, with conditions usually easier in early March than in the second half of the season.
+Nairobi National Park becomes dramatically green, attracting resident and migratory birds in exceptional variety, and this is the green season.
+Early March is ideal for birdwatching because many Palearctic migrants are still present.
+April is also rewarding because resident birds are breeding.
 Hotel rates drop 20–30% from peak, and the city has more breathing room.
 The lush landscape makes for beautiful photography of wildlife against green backgrounds — a very different aesthetic from dry-season golden grass.
-The main consideration is that Masai Mara bush tracks can become impassable in heavy rain.
+The main consideration is that Masai Mara bush tracks can become impassable in the wet season, and some camps close.

-The Nairobi International Show (September/October at the Jamhuri Showground) is Kenya's premier agricultural and trade exhibition.
+The Nairobi International Show (September/October at the Jamhuri Showground) is Kenya's premier agricultural and trade exhibition, and one of the city's biggest cultural events, with dates that can also affect visitor numbers and school holidays travel demand.
 The Koroga Festival (multiple dates) is a popular outdoor music festival held in a private park setting.
 The Safari Rally Kenya (June, WRC championship round) brings international motor racing through Kenya's roads and countryside.
 The Magical Kenya Open golf tournament (European Tour, March) takes place at the Muthaiga Golf Club — one of Africa's finest colonial-era clubs.

 AfricaKenyaNairobiCity Break